How to Select RFID Antenna

 7. VSWR:

-Voltage Standing Wave Ratio or also called return loss - Due to mismatches in impedance within the connector, some of the signal is reflected.
-The ratio of the input to the reflected signal is called the Voltage Standing Wave Ratio ( VSWR).
-This ratio can also be measured in dB and expressed as Return Loss.
-The VSWR signifies antenna design efficiency and the lower the VSWR the smaller the return loss and the better the antenna (ideal VSWR is 1:1).
+Voltage Standing Wave Ratio (VSWR), also known as return loss, refers to the mismatches in impedance within the connector, which can cause some of the signals to be reflected.
+The ratio of the input signal to the reflected signal is called the Voltage Standing Wave Ratio (VSWR).
+This ratio can also be measured in dB and expressed as return loss.
+The VSWR signifies antenna design efficiency; the lower the VSWR, the smaller the return loss, and the better the antenna (an ideal VSWR is 1:1).

 8. Beam Width:

-Select elevation beam width (vertical, up, and down) and azimuth beam width (horizontal, left to right) based on the desired coverage of an interrogation zone.
-Wider beamwidth antennas will provide wider coverage without the need for additional antennas; however, the read range may be shorter (which is often desired as not to read tags outside the portal or door).
+Select the elevation beam width (vertical, up, and down) and azimuth beam width (horizontal, left to right) based on the desired coverage of an interrogation zone.
+Wider beamwidth antennas will provide broader coverage without the need for additional antennas; however, the read range may be shorter (which is often desired to avoid reading tags outside the portal or door).

 9. Axial Ratio:

 The axial ratio is the ratio of orthogonal components of an E-field.
-A circularly polarized field is made up of two orthogonal E-field components of equal amplitude, which are 90 degrees out of phase.
-Because these components are of equal magnitude, the axial ratio is 1 or 0 db.
+A circularly polarized field consists of two orthogonal E-field components of equal amplitude, which are 90 degrees out of phase.
+Because these components are of equal magnitude, the axial ratio is 1 or 0 dB.
 Axial ratios are often specified for circularly polarized antennas.
-The axial ratio tends to degrade away from the main beam of an antenna, therefore, in the spec sheet for an antenna, you can sometimes see information such as: “Axial Ratio: <3 dB for +-30 degrees from the main beam”.
-This indicates that the deviation from circular polarization is less than 3 dB over the specified angular range.
+The axial ratio tends to degrade away from the main beam of an antenna; therefore, in the spec sheet for an antenna, you may sometimes see information such as: “Axial Ratio:

 10. Antenna Connectors:

-There are several common types of connectors that are used with RFID antennas.
-They can be male or female and be regular or reverse polarity.
+There are several common types of connectors used with RFID antennas.
+They can be male or female and can be regular or reverse polarity.
 Each manufacturer prefers certain connectors.
-In general, the connectors have no effect on performance, some are smaller and less bulky and therefore good for tight spaces or easier to hide and work better with thin cables.
-On the other hand, larger and bulkier connectors are sturdier and work with thicker cables and in harsher environments.
-You must know what connector your antenna has as well as your reader, so that you can purchase a cable that will pair with these.
-These connectors are most common: N-type, RP-TNC and SMA (the least bulky).
+In general, the connectors do not affect performance; some are smaller and less bulky, making them suitable for tight spaces or easier to hide, while others work better with thin cables.
+On the other hand, larger and bulkier connectors are sturdier and compatible with thicker cables and harsher environments.
+You must know what connector your antenna has, as well as your reader so that you can purchase a cable that will pair with them.
+The most common connectors are N-type, RP-TNC, and SMA (the least bulky).
 Don’t forget that you must pair female and male connectors.

 11. Mounting Requirements:

 Check the mounting requirements of the antenna, such as the type of connector, mounting orientation, and mounting location.
-Make sure the antenna can be mounted in the required location and orientation.
+Ensure that the antenna can be mounted in the required location and orientation.

 12. Interference:

 Check for potential sources of interference in your environment that may affect antenna performance.
-Choose an antenna that is designed to minimize interference.
-Identify any causes of interference in your environment, such as metal or other RFID systems, that may impact antenna performance.
-Choose an antenna that is designed to minimize interference.
+Choose an antenna designed to minimize interference.
+Identify any causes of interference in your environment, such as metal objects or other RFID systems, that may impact antenna performance.

-If you are short on space or for aesthetic reasons, you may need to look for low profile antennas that have a side connector or a side pigtail.
+If you are short on space or have aesthetic considerations, you may need to look for low-profile antennas that have a side connector or a side pigtail.

 14. Front to Back Ratio:

-This ratio indicates the ratio of forward and backward signal transmission.
-Most if not all antennas radiate also to the back of the main beam, which is often due to the signal bending from the main beam.
-You want this ratio to be as large as possible unless you plan to also utilize the back beam (this is not usual).
+This ratio indicates the ratio of forward-to-backward signal transmission.
+Most, if not all, antennas also radiate to the back of the main beam, which is often due to the signal bending from the main beam.
+You want this ratio to be as large as possible unless you plan to utilize the back beam (which is not usual).

 15. Environmental Protection and Ruggedness:

-Select an antenna with a suitable IP rating and made of materials that will survive the environment it will be installed in.
-Most antennas are enclosed in Hard plastic , but there are also all metal antennas (suitable for very harsh environments or where they will suffer impact) or antennas encased in Rubber (for mounting on the ground).
+Select an antenna with a suitable IP rating and made of materials that will withstand the environment in which it will be installed.
+Most antennas are enclosed in hard plastic, but there are also all-metal antennas (suitable for very harsh environments or where they may suffer impact) or antennas encased in rubber (for mounting on the ground).

 Antenna Selection Criteria Review:

-- Frequency – This will depend on your tags – choose between LF, HF, UHF or Microwave frequency.
+1. Frequency: This will depend on your tags; choose between LF, HF, UHF, or microwave frequency.

-- Antenna Type – These are RFID antennas such as linear, circular, patch, and near-field antennas.
+2. Antenna Type: These include RFID antennas such as linear, circular, patch, and near-field antennas.

-- Read range and size – smaller antennas within the same frequency will have shorter read range and vice versa.
+3. Read Range and Size: Smaller antennas within the same frequency will have a shorter read range, and vice versa.

-- Frequency Region – Global, USA, EU, country specific – use global or per region.
+4. Frequency Region: Global, USA, EU, or country-specific; use global or per region.

-- Antenna Gain – gain affects read range and beamwidth.
-Antennas with higher gain will have longer read range but narrower beam.
-Antennas with lower gain will have shorter read range and wider beam width.
+5. Antenna Gain: Gain affects read range and beam width.
+Antennas with higher gain will have a longer read range but a narrower beam.
+Antennas with lower gain will have a shorter read range and a wider beam width.

-- VSWR – look for VSWR as close to 1:1 as possible.
+7. VSWR: Look for a VSWR as close to 1:1 as possible.

-- Beam Width – based on your application and need for coverage.
+8. Beam Width: Select based on your application and need for coverage.

-- Axial Ratio – look for as close to 1 or 0 dB as possible.
+9. Axial Ratio: Aim for an axial ratio as close to 1 or 0 dB as possible.

-- Antenna Connectors –N-type, RP-TNC and SMA.
-Consider your space and mounting.
-Some are bulkier than others, SMA is the smallest.
+10. Antenna Connectors: Common types include N-type, RP-TNC, and SMA.
+Consider your space and mounting; some connectors are bulkier than others, with SMA being the smallest.

-- Mounting Requirements- Check the mounting requirements of the antenna, such as the type of connector, mounting orientation, and mounting location.
+11. Mounting Requirements: Check the mounting requirements of the antenna, including the type of connector, mounting orientation, and mounting location.

-- Interference- Choose an antenna that is designed to minimize interference.
+12. Interference: Choose an antenna designed to minimize interference.

-- Profile width – if you are short on space or for aesthetic reasons, you may need to look for low profile antennas that have a side connector or a side pigtail.
+13. Profile Width: If you are short on space or have aesthetic reasons, consider low-profile antennas that have a side connector or a side pigtail.

-- Front to Back Ratio – You want this ratio to be as large as possible unless you plan to also utilize the back beam (this is not usual).
+14. Front-to-Back Ratio: You want this ratio to be as large as possible unless you plan to utilize the back beam (which is not usual).

-- Environmental Protection and Ruggedness – select an antenna with a suitable IP rating and made of materials that will survive the environment it will be installed in.
+15. Environmental Protection and Ruggedness: Select an antenna with a suitable IP rating and made of materials that will withstand the environment in which it will be installed.

 Recent Posts